 Leg swelling is a normal response to the operation and will settle week by week as your body absorbs the bruising.
-You should continue to do the exercises detailed within this guide book for six weeks after the surgery.
-It is important to elevate your leg at least two to three times a day for 20 mins to help reduce your swelling.
-This can be achieved by lying on your bed or, sitting with your leg supported in an elevated position.
+You should continue to do the exercises detailed within guide book for the first six weeks after surgery.
+You should also aim to lie flat for at least 20 minutes once or twice a day.
 Walking can help reduce the swelling but standing unnecessarily should be avoided.
-If the swelling increases or it is accompanied by tenderness in the calf or groin, a temperature or breathing problems you should ask your GP for advice.
-This could be a sign of a clot and advice should be sought asap please see page 64.
+If the swelling increases or if it is accompanied by tenderness in the calf or groin, a temperature or breathing problems you should ask your GP for advice or call 111/999.
+This could be a sign of a clot and advice should be sought asap please see page 63.